Seneca-BSA/bsa/docs/seh500/lab1.md

     (Reference: [DAPLink bootloader update](https://os.mbed.com/blog/entry/DAPLink-bootloader-update/))

+    **Troubleshooting**
-    If the bootloader drive is not showing, try updating the bootloader using a non-Windows 10 computer.
+    - If the bootloader drive is not showing, try updating the bootloader using a non-Windows 10 computer.
 If it is still not showing up, the board might be in a bricked state.
 In this case, an external device must be used to flash a new bootloader.
 [Follow the instructions here](https://os.mbed.com/blog/entry/DAPLink-bootloader-updates-with-external/).

 1. Once you see the "MAINTENANCE" drive.
 Load the firmware application back onto the board using the same methods as above.
     - K64F Firmware Application: [k20dx_frdmk64f_if_crc_legacy_0x5000](k20dx_frdmk64f_if_crc_legacy_0x5000.bin) for loading the CMSIS-DAP application back onto the board